belgianmobileid/doc/authentication.md

   <li>symmetric shared secret</li>
 </ul>

-We recommend using the private_key_jwt method as it is more secure.
+itsme® recommend using the private_key_jwt method as it is more secure.

 ### Asymmetric RSA